PravinWankhare/Calcify-Evaluate-Quickly/README.md

 # ✨ Calcify : Evaluate Quickly ✨

----
 A sleek and interactive web-based calculator built using HTML, CSS, and JavaScript.
-Perform arithmetic calculations quickly and efficiently! 🧮💡
+Perform arithmetic calculations quickly and efficiently 🧮💡
 ---
 🚀 Features :